-- 7.77We should discuss the proposed or requested remedy with the complainant and manage their expectations if they are seeking a remedy that would be unachievable or disproportionate.
-(Policy requirement) - 7.78We should discuss with the organisation whether the recommendations we have proposed are achievable, and the timescales realistic.
-Agree suitable recommendations prior to issuing the provisional views.
-(Policy requirement) - 7.79On rare occasions an organisation may indicate they are unhappy with our decision or recommendations prior to the issuing of the provisional views.
+- 7.77 We should discuss the proposed or requested remedy with the complainant and manage their expectations if they are seeking a remedy that would be unachievable or disproportionate.
+(Policy requirement) - 7.78 We should discuss with the organisation whether the recommendations we intend to propose are achievable, and the timescales realistic.
+We should work with the organisation to make sure it would be happy to comply with the recommendations, subject to reviewing our written provisional views.
+(Policy requirement) - 7.79 On rare occasions an organisation may indicate they are unhappy with our decision or recommendations prior to the issuing of the provisional views.
 If this occurs, the caseworker should look to address any comments made, and explain to the organisation that they will have the opportunity to comment prior to us reaching a decision.
-(Policy requirement) - 7.80The caseworker should record the details of any concerns raised by the organisation on Dynamics 365 and escalate the case to an Assistant Director Casework for review and advice.
+(Policy requirement) - 7.80 The caseworker should record the details of any concerns raised by the organisation on Dynamics 365 and escalate the case to an Assistant Director Casework for review and advice.
 The caseworker should review the risk rating of the case in light of any concerns and decide if any further action needs to be taken prior to the issuing of the provisional views.
-(Policy requirements) - 7.81Following the above action, the caseworker should issue the provisional views as usual, and address the comments when they come in. - 7.82 If following issue of the provisional views and final report the organisation continues to be unhappy with our decision or recommendations, the case should be escalated straight to the Assistant Director level of the non-compliance process.
+(Policy requirements) - 7.81 Following the above action, the caseworker should issue the provisional views as usual, and address the comments when they come in.

+7.82 If following issue of the provisional views and final report the organisation continues to be unhappy with our decision or recommendations, the case should be escalated straight to the Assistant Director level of the non-compliance process.